 Then there were a few run-of-the-mill oddities that just can’t be explained, even by the locals.
 Such as the several storefronts that presented a hodgepodge of prosthetics without explanation or pricing next to car repair shops.

 To prep for the trip, I read Han Kang’s The Vegetarian on the plane.
 While I didn’t love the book, I recommend it to get an idea of some of the social tensions floating around their atmosphere.
-There’s reasons why in this dystopian novel, the choice to not eat meat is seen as such an incredulous act: there are about 50,000 fried chicken restaurants throughout the country and the average Korean eats more meat per capita than their Chinese and Japanese neighbors.
+There are reasons why in this dystopian novel, the choice to not eat meat is seen as such an incredulous act: there are about 50,000 fried chicken restaurants throughout the country and the average Korean eats more meat per capita than their Chinese and Japanese neighbors.

 Why?
 Around 1997, South Korea was reeling from the Asian Financial Crisis and needed a way to jumpstart its growth and retain its newly acquired wealth.
 (It also accounts for the rise in K-Pop, as you’ll see further on in my post.)
-The crisis caused heavy unemployment among middle-aged men who in turn decided to opened fried chicken franchises, lured in by the “low initial investment, overhead costs, and little to no food industry experience required”.
+The crisis caused heavy unemployment among middle-aged men who in turn decided to open fried chicken franchises, lured in by the “low initial investment, overhead costs, and little to no food industry experience required”.
 Unfortunately, the franchises seem to have offered little more than a short fix for a long-term problem; the owners rarely make a profit but can’t close their businesses because they would lose everything, including their houses which are often set as collateral on their loans.
 About half of the chicken restaurants in the country end up failing each year but the weak job market for recent graduates keeps drawing in new franchise owners.

-There’s more coffee shops than you can shake a fried chicken stick at.
+There are more coffee shops than you can shake a fried chicken stick at.
 In the mornings near business districts and universities, I saw several women with food carts peddling iced coffee.
 Like the grounds you forgot you left in the French press for 20 minutes, the coffee market in South Korea is ridiculously oversaturated.
 The number of coffee shops in South Korea has tripled from 2011 to 2015 – far faster than the overall consumption of coffee.
 In fact, Seoul has more coffee shops per capita than Seattle or San Francisco.

-Near Hongik Unversity, I saw a “rent by the hour” sign that caught my attention and followed the stairs until I arrived at a very cosy looking space with bunks, pillows, books, and a coffee shop.
+Near Hongik Unversity, I saw a “rent by the hour” sign that caught my attention and followed the stairs until I arrived at a very cozy looking space with bunks, pillows, books, and a coffee shop.
 I tried to deduce what it might be for but I gave up and just asked the shopkeeper instead.
 She patiently explained that young people often rent the space for an hour or a whole night either with their friends or alone, reading and snacking, sometimes for a whole night.

-Due to the fact that so many South Koreans live at home with their parents until they’re far into their 20s, there’s a wide spread of activity spaces you can rent by the hour to have some privacy or just to hang out with friends.
+Due to the fact that so many South Koreans live at home with their parents until they’re far into their 20s, there’s a widespread of activity spaces you can rent by the hour to have some privacy or just to hang out with friends.
 For example, you can find noraebangs (karaoke rooms), PC bangs (internet cafe rooms), DVD bangs (think personal home theatre), and Manhwa bangs or cafes (comic book rooms).

 It was quickly apparent how much KakaoTalk, a free mobile instant messaging app for smartphones akin to WhatsApp, is a strong fixture of the culture.
 In fact, of all messaging service users in South Korea, 99.2% used KakaoTalk according to survey data from October 2016.